enkiga/CEMA-HIS/server/README.md

    - The server will run on `http://localhost:8000 (or the port specified in PORT_URL).`
    - Use tools like Postman or cURL to interact with the API.
+   - For API routes with authentication, include the JWT token in the headers as `Authorization: Bearer <token>` and `client: not-browser`, when using Postman.
+   - For routes that require an ID, replace `:id` in the URL with the actual ID.

 ### Middleware